OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-smile-equity-index-sparse-data.rst

     double RATE = 0.204 * 0.01;
     double DIVIDEND = 0.333 * 0.01;

-we assume the following options are available for the specific time to expiry,
+where interest rate (RATE) and dividend rate (DIVIDEND) are continuously compounded annual rates. we assume the following options are available for the specific time to expiry,

 .. code-block:: java